qgis/QGIS-Documentation/docs/user_manual/managing_data_source/create_layers.rst

 #.
 Select the data :guilabel:`Type`.
 Supported types are :guilabel:`Text data`,
    :guilabel:`Whole number` and :guilabel:`Decimal number`.
 #.
 Click on the |newAttribute| :guilabel:`Add to Fields List` button
 #.
-And reproduce the steps above for each field you need to add
+Reproduce the steps above for each field you need to add
 #.
 Once you are happy with the attributes, click :guilabel:`OK`.
-   QGIS will automatically add the new layer to the legend, and you can edit it as described in section :ref:`sec_edit_existing_layer`.
+   QGIS will add the new layer to the legend, and you can edit it as described in section :ref:`sec_edit_existing_layer`.

 If desired, you can select |checkbox| :guilabel:`Create an autoincrementing primary key` under the guilabel:`Advanced Options` section.
-You can also rename the :guilabel:`Geometry column` which is ``geometry`` by default.
+You can also rename the :guilabel:`Geometry column` (``geometry`` by default).

-Further management of SpatiaLite layers can be done with the :ref:`DB Manager
+Further management of SpatiaLite layers can be done with :ref:`DB Manager
 <dbmanager>`.